lyhbio/HN-DREP/README.md

 ~~~
 docker build --no-cache -t cqupt/hn-drep:latest ./
 ~~~
 5. Modify Hosts File: Update the hosts file on the host machine to ensure proper domain resolution.
-For Windows users, this file is typically located at C:\Windows\System32\drivers\etc\hosts.
+For Windows users, this file is typically located at `C:\Windows\System32\drivers\etc\hosts`.
 Append the following line to the end of the file:
 ~~~
 127.0.0.1 api
 ~~~
 6. Run Container: Execute the Docker run command to launch the containerized application.
-Replace the directory paths {codedir}with the respective locations of your codebase on the host machine.
+Replace the directory paths `{codedir}` with the respective locations of your codebase on the host machine.
 ~~~
 docker run --name drug -itd -p 80:80 -v {codedir}/DrugRepositionUI:/htdocs/DrugRepositionUI:rw -v {codedir}/DrugRepositionApi:/htdocs/DrugRepositionApi:rw cqupt/hn-drep:latest /bin/bash
 ~~~